 - Cognitive issues, such as problems with memory and concentration

-These symptoms can occur immediately, but it’s not uncommon for them to gradually emerge over the course of several days following an accident.
+These symptoms can occur immediately after the accident, but they commonly emerge over the course of several hours or days after the crash.

-Whiplash may seem minor at first -- especially if symptoms are slow to appear -- but it can cause significant injury.
-If left untreated, a victim can develop chronic pain and discomfort in their back and neck.
-Accordingly, anyone suffering from whiplash should seek medical attention, even if his or her injuries initially appear to be minor.
-Treatment may include immobilization (wearing a neck brace), physical therapy, or muscle relaxant medications.
+Whiplash may initially seem minor, especially if symptoms are slow to appear.
+However, neck trauma causes severe and significant injury.
+If left untreated, a victim can develop chronic pain and discomfort in that region.
+Anyone suffering from whiplash should seek medical attention, even if their injuries initially appear minor.

 Medical Attention for Soft Tissue Injuries